William Lamb, 2nd Viscount Melbourne: In literature

-Letitia Elizabeth Landon's poetical illustration Lord Melbourne, to a portrait by Thomas Lawrence, was published in Fisher's Drawing Room Scrap Book, 1837.
+The British poet Letitia Elizabeth Landon's poetical illustration Lord Melbourne, to a portrait by Thomas Lawrence, was published in Fisher's Drawing Room Scrap Book in 1837.
 It is one of the few instances in which she allowed herself a political comment.

+In the American novelist Harper Lee's 1960 novel To Kill a Mockingbird, the character Jack Finch tells a story about Lord Melbourne to the protagonist, Scout Finch.

 In popular culture

-On screen, Lord Melbourne has been portrayed by several actors:
+Melbourne has been portrayed by several actors: